atbcb/ICTTestingBaseline/docs/12PageTitles.md

 * [WCAG2 SC 2.4.2 Page Titled](http://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-title.html) -- Web pages have titles that describe topic or purpose.

 ## Test Method Rationale
-A Web page must have a programmatic title that identifies the Web page and makes sense without requiring users to read or interpret page content.
+The `<TITLE>` element defines the title of the document, and is required in all HTML/XHTML documents.
+This test evaluates the presence of a descriptive title for the document.

 ## Limitations, Assumptions, Exceptions
-* Assumption: every page should have a descriptive title; if a page title does not exist for a page, the page would fail for this Baseline Requirement and the page would not be conformant with SC 2.4.2.
+* Assumption: every page should have a descriptive title.
+* The `<TITLE>` element in this test is different from the `title` attribute used to add extra information about an element and is often shown as a tooltip text when the mouse moves over the element.

 ## Test Procedure for SC 2.4.2 Page Titled
 ### Select/Identify Content